Janet Jackson: 1986–1988: Control

 After her second album, Jackson terminated business affairs with her family, commenting "I just wanted to get out of the house, get out from under my father, which was one of the most difficult things that I had to do."
 Attempting a third album, Jackson teamed with producers Jimmy Jam and Terry Lewis.
 They set out to achieve crossover pop appeal, while also creating a strong foundation within the urban market.
 Within six weeks, Jackson and the duo crafted her third studio album, Control, released in February 1986.
 The album shot to No. 1 on the Billboard 200, and was certified fivefold Platinum by the Recording Industry Association of America (RIAA), selling over ten million copies worldwide.

 Control was declared "remarkably nervy and mature" for a teenage act, also considered "an alternative to the sentimental balladry" which permeated radio, likening Jackson to Donna Summer's position of "unwilling to accept novelty status and taking her own steps to rise above it."
 The album spawned five top five singles, "What Have You Done for Me Lately", "Nasty", "When I Think of You", "Control", and "Let's Wait Awhile", and a top 15 hit with "The Pleasure Principle".
 "When I Think of You" became her first No. 1 hit on the Hot 100.
 Control received six Billboard Awards, including "Top Pop Singles Artist", and three Grammy nominations, such as Album of the Year.
-It also won four American Music Awards from twelve nominations, an unbroken record.
+It also won three American Music Awards from twelve nominations.